sfaber02/restaurant-take-home/readme.md

 ```

 ### TODO
-- all reservation stuff
+- delete reservation
 - fix search
-- center loading animation
 - fix carousel giant image explosion
 - add redirect file
 - fix filtering so options don't disappear
-- new reservation form validation
 - add tables info somewhere
 - add validation for reservation time reservations cannot be made outside of open hours
 - add validation for reservations so reservation can't be made if no tables are open
 - refactor hours formmater into helper function
 - limit time inputs to 15 min intervals
+- add icons and titles to pages

 ### BUGS
-- add validation for blank email in new reservation
 - updating is not working because of date/time iso timestamp format something or other!!
 ARGH
 - time function is converting times to UTC not local time
 - phone number validation is no longer matching what is required by backend